 Change the now-shifted 11th paragraph as follows:

-For non-MLO, if an AP with dot11DeviceIDActivated equal to true receives an Association Request frame
+If an AP or an AP MLD with dot11DeviceIDActivated equal to true receives an Association Request frame

-that includes an Extended RSN Capabilities field with the Device ID Support field equal to 1 from a non-AP STA, the AP may provide both a device ID and, if dot11PASNActivated is true, a PASN ID using the procedure described below:
+that includes an Extended RSN Capabilities field with the Device ID Support field equal to 1 from a non-AP STA or a non-AP MLD, respectively, the AP or the AP MLD may provide both a device ID and, if dot11PASNActivated is true for the AP or the providing AP affiliated with the AP MLD operating as a non-MLD AP, a PASN ID using the procedure described below:

-1) When using FILS authentication and the non-AP STA did not provide a device ID in the Device ID element in the Association Request frame, the AP may provide a device ID in the Device ID element setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID element setting the PASN ID Status field to 2 to indicate Not Applicable in the Association Response frame.
+1) When using FILS authentication and the non-AP STA or the non-AP MLD did not provide a device ID in the Device ID element in the Association Request frame, the AP or the AP MLD may provide a device ID in the Device ID element setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID element setting the PASN ID Status field to 2 to indicate Not Applicable in the Association Response frame.

-2) When not using PASN or FILS authentication and the non-AP STA did not provide a device ID in the Device ID KDE in message 2 of the 4-way handshake, the AP may provide a device ID in the Device ID KDE setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID KDE setting the PASN ID Status field to 2 to indicate Not Applicable in message 3 of the 4-way handshake.
+2) When not using PASN or FILS authentication and the non-AP STA or the non-AP MLD did not provide a device ID in the Device ID KDE in message 2 of the 4-way handshake, the AP or the AP MLD may provide a device ID in the Device ID KDE setting the Device ID Status field to 2 to indicate Not Applicable and, if dot11PASNActivated is true, a PASN ID in the PASN ID KDE setting the PASN ID Status field to 2 to indicate Not Applicable in message 3 of the 4-way handshake.

 P419L44

-Insert the following new paragraph after the now-shifted 14th paragraph:
+Insert the following new paragraph as the now-shifted 14th paragraph:

-For MLO, an AP MLD shall provide a device ID to a non-AP MLD using the following procedures:

-1) When using 4-way handshake, in the Device ID KDE in message 3 of the 4-way handshake.

-2) When using FILS authentication, in the Device ID element in the Association Response frame.
+For MLO, if a non-AP MLD has been provided a PASN ID from an AP MLD in an ESS, the PASN ID may be used for identification of the non-AP STA during PASN authentication, when the non-AP MLD becomes a non-AP STA for the purpose of communicating with an AP in the same ESS, following the procedures defined in this subclause for the non-AP STA.

 P420L9